Sex Without a Condom – Here’s Everything You Need To Know

-There are two main risks that come with having sex without using a condom.
+There are two main risks that come with having sex without using a condom, including the spread of sexually transmitted infections (STIs), or unintentional pregnancy.

 Sexually Transmitted Infections